Peter Scott: Military service

+On 8 July 1941, it was announced that Scott had been mentioned in despatches "for good services in rescuing survivors from a burning Vessel" in April 1941 while serving on HMS Broke.
+On 2 October 1942, it was announced that he had again been mentioned in despatches "for gallantry, daring and skill in the combined attack on Dieppe".
+He was further mentioned in despatches on 28 September 1943 for an action in the English Channel on 26 July 1943.
+On 1 June 1943, he was awarded the Distinguished Service Cross (DSC) "for skill and gallantry in action with enemy light forces" for an action in the English Channel on 15 April 1943 while commanding H.M.
+Steam Gunboat "Grey Goose".
+In the London Gazette of 9 November 1943, he was awarded a Bar to the DSC for actions in the English Channel on the 4th and 27 September 1943 while commanding the First SGB Flotilla.
+He was appointed Member of the Order of the British Empire in the Military Division (MBE) in the 1942 Birthday Honours.

 Postwar life

 Scott stood as a Conservative in the 1945 general election in Wembley North and narrowly failed to be elected.
 In 1946, he founded the organisation with which he was ever afterwards closely associated, the Severn Wildfowl Trust (now the Wildfowl and Wetlands Trust) with its headquarters at Slimbridge in Gloucestershire.
 There, through a captive breeding programme, he saved the nene or Hawaiian goose from extinction in the 1950s.
 In the years that followed, he led ornithological expeditions worldwide, and became a television personality, popularising the study of wildfowl and wetlands.

 His BBC natural history series, Look, ran from 1955 to 1969 and made him a household name.
 It included the first BBC natural history film to be shown in colour, The Private Life of the Kingfisher (1968), which he narrated.
 He wrote and illustrated several books on the subject, including his autobiography, The Eye of the Wind (1961).
 In the 1950s, he also appeared regularly on BBC radio's Children's Hour, in the series, "Nature Parliament".

-Scott took up gliding in 1956 and became a British champion in 1963.
-He was chairman of the British Gliding Association (BGA) for two years from 1968 and was president of the Bristol & Gloucestershire Gliding Club.
-He was responsible for involving Prince Philip in gliding.
+In the early 1950s, his designs were used on a range of tableware, "Wild Geese", by Midwinter Pottery.

 He was the subject of This Is Your Life in 1956 when he was surprised by Eamonn Andrews at the King's Theatre, Hammersmith, London.

 As a member of the Species Survival Commission of the International Union for Conservation of Nature, he helped create the Red Data books, the group's lists of endangered species.

 Scott was the founder President of the Society of Wildlife Artists and President of the Nature in Art Trust (a role in which his wife Philippa succeeded him).
 Scott tutored numerous artists including Paul Karslake.